 Our Analysis and Test Results

 We were warm and cozy in cold temperatures, but we don't recommend it for wet weather.
 When outside in rain and snow, water beaded up and rolled off; however, after an extended period, this model started to become saturated.
-A better option for wet weather would be the Patagonia Tres Down Parka, the Arc'teryx Patera Parka, or the Canada Goose Shelburne Parka.
+A better option for wet weather would be the fully waterproof Patagonia Tres Down Parka, the Arc'teryx Patera Parka, or the Canada Goose Shelburne Parka.
 These contenders all have a durable outer shell, compared to the DWR (durable water repellent) coating on the Down With It Parka.

 This model has a simple style but has a somewhat "puffy" appearance due to the down insulation.
 There are princess seams in the front and back, which gives the Down With It a more contoured fit.
 It's not loaded with down like the Marmot Montreaux, but it has more to it than the sleek and lightweight Patagonia Fiona Down Parka.
 Reaching mid-thigh, the Down With It has a flattering look, despite being insulated with lofty down.